CibyL1226/Parkinsons-Disease-Analysis/README.md

 5. Supervised Learning: Logistic Regression, Random Forest, Neural Networks

 ## Unsupervised Learning Results
+Our first attempt is dimensionality reduction with PCA.
+The bar plot below shows the variance changes iterate through each principal component.
+We selected the first 4 compoenent to pass through K-Means clustering model because they contain 95% of the variance in the data.
 image: ![](Images/pca.png)

+The plot below on the left shows the K-Mean Clustering result with 4 components and cluster size set to 3.
+Inner-cluster distances were small.
+No seperation between clusters were seen.
+The plot on the right is the UMAP result with 2 components.
 image: ![](Images/umap.png)

+The next approach is SGDC (Stochastic Gradient Descendent Classifier) with learning rate set to “optimal” with log loss function, due to the high dimensionality of training data.
+Sigmoid function was added to the last layer due to the binary nature of the target values (Positive vs Negative for Parkinson's).
+A large amount of lower surface area on the lost/cost function curve.
+The path traced by the classifier converges to the local

+minimum without any oscillation which means the learning rate is optimal in this case.
 image: ![](Images/gradient_descent.png)

 image: ![](Images/dendrogram.png)